 Let us take a look at some questions:

-I’ll read the questions to you and then we click off the for fifteen minutes so your workshop leader can guide you through these questions.)
+(Session Leader read the questions to the Brothers and then you click off the video for fifteen minutes so you can guide them through these questions.)

-this is not a break, we will continue immediately to talk about intimate sexual relations.
+Brothers this is not a break, we will continue immediately to talk about intimate sexual relations.

 You are the head of the home, her leader, her protector.